sncsenpai/open-source-faves/web_browser_notes.md

 - [Privacy Guides #Desktop Browsers](https://www.privacyguides.org/en/desktop-browsers/)
   > We recommend [Mullvad Browser](https://www.privacyguides.org/en/desktop-browsers/#mullvad-browser) if you are focused on strong privacy protections and anti-fingerprinting out of the box, [Firefox](https://www.privacyguides.org/en/desktop-browsers/#firefox) for casual internet browsers looking for a good alternative to Google Chrome, and [Brave](https://www.privacyguides.org/en/desktop-browsers/#brave) if you need Chromium browser compatibility.

+## Concluding remarks

+I am indeed fond of the idea of an ecosystem with our software and hardware, however the vendor lock-in, or the walled-garden is a major distractor.
+Apple is not the only one at fault.
+Even Samsung, despite their mobile devices being Android-based, has a Samsung-only approach.
+For example, Samsung Notes is available only on Samsung-branded Windows machines [^16], and  Samsung Internet does not sync with any other browser on a desktop [^17].

+It's also very interesting to observe that the selection of Chromium-based and mobile open source browsers was limited.
+Though, that did help with my final selection including the need to have some of that "fluidity" between devices.

+So I have settled on two choices of browsers, because why not have the best of the Chromium and Gecko?

+### Choices

+1. Chromium browser: **Brave** for both desktop and mobile.
+   - I will use this for work purposes.
+   - I really like the idea of using sync codes to link my devices.
+2. Gecko browser: **Zen Browser** for desktop and **Waterfox** for mobile.
+   - Used personally as my daily driver.
+   - Zen Browser's approach to having vertical tabs and side-by-side views is very useful for research.
+   - Waterfox is a slightly scaled down implementation of Firefox, so there are some privacy and performance gains.
+   - I use the Mozilla account to sync browser tabs and history between devices.

 [^1]: Wikipedia: [Netscape Communicator](https://en.wikipedia.org/wiki/Netscape_Communicator)
 [^2]: [Introducing: Goanna](https://forum.palemoon.org/viewtopic.php?f=1&t=8607)
 [^3]: Pale Moon Forum: [What are the differences with Firefox?](https://forum.palemoon.org/viewtopic.php?f=24&t=139#p461)